loculus-project/loculus/ena-submission/README.md

 #### trigger_submission_to_ena

 Download file in `github_url` every 30s.
-If data is not in submission table already (and not a revision) upload data to `ena-submission.submission_table`.
+If data is not in submission table already (and not a revision) upload data to `ena_deposition.submission_table`.

 #### create_project